|Engine size:||5,000 cc|

 The Z8 featured an all-aluminium space frame construction – unlike every other modern BMW – chosen for its lightness, strength and impressive impact performance.
 The suspension used MacPherson struts and lower wishbones at the front with a five-link rear setup at the rear and wherever possible aluminium was used to keep weight down.
 With the panache and style from BMW’s most famous sports car, the 507 roadsters, the Z8 was fused with modern twist and engineering.
 Completely hand assembled- a reflection of the importance BMW placed on the legacy of the Z8, it took ten times longer to manufacture than a contemporary 3-series.

-The example on offer here is finished in Jet Black coachwork with special order, Black Nappa leather and Anthracite headlining.
-Factory options include a 6-speed Getrag manual gearbox, Harman Kardon speakers, Bi-Xenon headlights, Sports steering wheels with chrome spokes, a colour coded demountable hardtop, fully electric heated seats and 20-inch light alloy Alpina wheels.
+Our stunning Z8 is finished in Jet Black coachwork with special order, Black Nappa leather and Anthracite headlining.
+Factory options include a 6-speed Getrag manual gearbox, Harman Kardon speakers, Bi-Xenon headlights, Sports steering wheel with chrome spokes, a colour coded demountable hardtop, fully electric heated seats.
 It was delivered new via South Motors BMW Miami where this ultimate driving machine resided for it’s entire lifetime prior to DD Classics acquisition.

 Offered for the first time, complete with original drivers handbooks, Z8 embossed leather wallet, 2 sets of keys, factory supplied service book and original bill of sale, all on file.
 Early viewing is highly recommended to avoid disappointment.